lebaston100/OBSmultiviewTally/README.md

 - The [obs-websocket plugin](https://github.com/Palakis/obs-websocket) (!!
 Please note that currently you have to use a [build from appveyor](https://ci.appveyor.com/api/buildjobs/wl494vi2xxpymdk0/artifacts/obs-websocket-739bd6f.zip) until the next official stable version comes out !!)

-- Optional: The [obs-ndi plugin](https://github.com/Palakis/obs-ndi/releases) so you don't have to use a screen capture for the main output
+- Optional: The [obs-ndi plugin](https://github.com/Palakis/obs-ndi/releases) so you don't have to use a screen capture for the "Program" display

 ## OBS Websocket Setup